 RIT Capital Partners plc, a UK Investment Trust, and J. Rothschild Capital Management Limited, its wholly owned manager (collectively "we", “us” or “our”) are committed to protecting and respecting your privacy and to keeping personal data secure.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-For the purpose of the EU General Data Protection Regulation (“GDRP”) and complementary UK legislation, we are the data controller for any personal information gathered by this website or by other sources.
+For the purpose of the UK General Data Protection Regulation (“GDRP”) and complementary UK legislation, we are the data controller for any personal information gathered by this website or by other sources.
 Our registered address is 27 St. James's Place, London, SW1A 1NR.